Primm Valley Resorts

 Group of hotel-casinos in Nevada, U.S.

 Primm Valley Casino Resorts (formerly known as Primadonna Casino Resorts) is a group of three hotel-casinos in Primm, Nevada, along Interstate 15 at the California state line.
-They are owned and operated by Affinity Gaming.
 It is named after the Primm family, benefactors of the hotel and casino properties by Ernest and Gary Primm.

-The hotels were a popular stop on the drive between Las Vegas and California.
+The hotels are a popular stop on the drive between Las Vegas and California.

 The various hotels were connected across I-15 by both a monorail and a defunct amusement train line that was connected with Buffalo Bill's and Whiskey Pete's which are now closed.

+In June 2026, members of the Primm family signed an agreement with Las Vegas-based Terrible’s, another private company, to operate its hotel-casino and related properties in Primm, Nevada.
+Primm Valley Resort reopened that July 22.